 ‘The beautiful names of Allah’ is a collection of poems for children aged 4 to 8.
 The poems explain the Divine names through childhood experiences to help kids deepen their understanding of Allah.
 Listen to the samples HERE.

-It’s a gripping story – told from the perspective of an ant – jamal and jameelah (2 baby ants) who get stuck in fire after not listening to their father, but they get rescued by their father (ant) in the end.
-It’s based around the following hadith:
+It’s a gripping story – told from the perspective of an ant – Jamal and Jameela (2 baby ants) who get stuck in a fire after not listening to their father, but they get rescued by their father (ant) in the end.
+It’s based on the following hadith:

 Narrated Abdullah ibn Mas’ud: … MESSENGER OF ALLAH (ﷺ) saw an ant village that we had burnt.
 He asked: Who has burnt this?
 We replied: We.
 He said: It is not proper to punish with fire except the Lord of fire.
 [Sunan Abi Dawud]

 Islamic Picture & Video Stories for Visual Learning

 My daughter usually uses video stories when I have to put the baby to nap or I am too tired and just want to crash.
 There are so many things that she learned – even though I never told her those things – for eg: Abu Bakr (RA) was Muhammad (ﷺ)’s best friend 🙂 Following are some of our favorite picture and video stories: